nghiahhnguyen/SHREC-protein-domains/README.md

 # SHREC-protein-domains

-This is team HCMUS's submission to SHREC 2021 challenge: [Surface-based protein domains retrieval](http://shrec2021.drugdesign.fr/)
+This is team HCMUS's codebase for the SHREC 2021 challenge: [Surface-based protein domains retrieval](http://shrec2021.drugdesign.fr/)

 ## Installation